rwson/prettier-plugin-better-sort-imports/README.md

 ## Notice

-`<THIRD_PARTY_MODULES>` in `@trivago/prettier-plugin-sort-imports` are all third-party modules.
-When sorting, the dependencies will be sorted in alphabetical order, users can't specific sort orders for third packages, just like below:
+`<THIRD_PARTY_MODULES>` in `@trivago/prettier-plugin-sort-imports` are third-party modules.
+When sorting, the dependencies will be sorted alphabetically, and it is impossible to distinguish whether the import source is a third-party module (existing in package.json), and the user cannot specify a specific sort order for the third package, as shown below:

 ```javascript
 //	before sort